Randy Lanier

 Randy Thomas Lanier (born 1954) is a convicted drug trafficker from the United States.
-He also known for his car racing efforts in the mid-1980s, including winning the 1984 IMSA Camel GT title for the wholly independent Blue Thunder Racing team, and for being arrested for marijuana smuggling in 1988 to support his racing efforts.
+He is also known for his car racing efforts in the mid-1980s, including winning the 1984 IMSA Camel GT title for the wholly independent Blue Thunder Racing team, and for being arrested for marijuana smuggling in 1988 to support his racing efforts.

 Personal life

 Lanier was born in 1954 in Lynchburg, Virginia to a family of tobacco farmers.
 At age 13, he moved to Miami, Florida.
 When he was caught with an ounce of cannabis, he dropped out of high school to avoid suspension, later earning a GED.
 Lanier worked in construction to make a living.

-In 1976 he married his wife Pam.
+In 1976, Lanier married his wife Pam.
 They had a daughter, Brandie in 1980 and a son Glen in 1987, who was named after Lanier's younger brother who was killed in a motorcycle accident at the age of 16.
 He has other siblings as well.
 The couple divorced in the mid-1980s in an attempt to protect their house and other property when they became fearful of the authorities catching up with Lanier's illegal activities.

 In 1986, Lanier became romantically involved with Maria De La Luz Maggi, and she accompanied him during his time as a fugitive.
 In 1993, Maggi was convicted of money laundering, and by the time she was released from prison in 1999, the two were divorced.

 Some time after his 2014 release from prison, Lanier moved in with his ex-wife, Pam, and the two are planning to marry.
 According to a 2021 Netflix documentary about Lanier, "Need For Weed", he is a brand ambassador for a medical marijuana company and plans to continue racing with them as a sponsor.
 In the documentary Pam claims that "Randy's release from prison is a true miracle.
 He got a presidential pardon.", when in fact Lanier did not receive a pardon; Lanier's release was based on a cooperation agreement with the prosecution.